thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 }
 ```

+### Arrow Functions

+How to use arrow functions
+- Don't wrap a single argument with parenthesis.
+- When returning a function from an arrow function, create a block rather than returning on one line (helps readability).
+- If support for older browsers is required, use Babel to compile arrow functions to older syntax.

+When to use arrow functions
+- Use arrow functions whenever you don't want to think about or modify the context of the function (`this`).
+You might find that this is the majority of the functions you are writing on a daily basis, especially when building standalone modules or components.
+- Nested functions that need to share context with their parent
+- Array methods
+- Promise chains
+- Named variables

+When not to use arrow functions
+- Event handlers that rely on the element context.
+- In cases where you need to leverage the `arguments` or `prototype` objects of a function.
+- Inside classes as properties, since they will not be added to the class' prototype.

 ## Event Binding

 Avoid inline event bindings.
-It is better to keep a seperations of concerns by keeping our JavaScript seperate from HTML.
+It is better to keep a seperations of concerns by keeping our JavaScript separate from HTML.
 Inline bindings can also lead to very hard to track bugs.

 ```html
 <!-- Bad -->